V. Olympiad Stockholm 1912 Football Tournament

 Apart from Hungarian trainer Herczog, like Meisl an experienced referee, the only foreign referees of repute present were Dutch (Groothoff, Meerum Terwogt, both also in Stockholm as newspaper reporters, and Willing); thus, most of the matches not involving the Netherlands (8 out of 13) were refereed by Dutchmen.

-All linesmen were Swedish.
+All linesmen in the tournament proper were Swedish.

 Full Name Country DoB DoD Matches Fin SF